-- A. The Employer determines the products, services, and standards that must be met by overtime-exempt employees. - B. Full time schedules are assumed to be forty (40) hours; however employees are expected to work to complete job responsibilities.
-Overtime-exempt employees may be required to work specific hours to provide services, including nights and weekends, when deemed necessary by the Employer. - C. Part time schedules are assumed to be any schedule that is at least twenty (20) hours in a workweek but less than full time.
+- A. The Employer determines the products, services, and standards that must be met by exempt employees. - B. Full time schedules are assumed to be forty (40) hours, however, employees are expected to work to complete job responsibilities.
+Exempt employees may be required to work specific hours to provide services, including nights and weekends, when deemed necessary by the Employer. - C. Part time schedules are assumed to be any schedule less than full time.
 Employees are expected to work beyond their normal schedule when necessary.
-The supervisor may establish a regular work schedule, but part-time employees are expected to remain flexible to accommodate the unit's goals and mission.

-D. No employee will typically be required to work more than five (5) consecutive days in a seven (7) day period.
-The typical IHME operating hours are Monday through Friday, 8:00 am to 6:00 pm Seattle time (PST) or alternative flexible timeframes.
+The supervisor may establish a regular work schedule, but part-time employees are expected to remain flexible to accommodate the unit's goals and mission. - D. No employee will typically be required to work more than five (5) consecutive days in a seven (7) day period.
+The typical IHME operating hours are Monday through Friday, 8:00 am to 6:00 pm Seattle time (PST) or alternative flexible time frames.
 Employees will consult with their supervisors to adjust work hours to accommodate the appropriate balance between extended work time and offsetting time.

-11.2 Overtime Eligible Employees
+11.2 Nonexempt (Overtime Eligible) Employees.

-- A. Work in excess of forty (40) hours in one (1) standard work week constitutes overtime for over-time eligible employees.
+- A. Work in excess of forty (40) hours in one (1) standard work week constitutes overtime for nonexempt (over-time eligible) employees.
 Use of paid time off does not count as time worked when calculating overtime.
-Overtime work must be requested by the employee and pre-approved by the Employer prior to working overtime. - B. Overtime worked by eligible employees shall be compensated at a rate of one and one-half (1-1/2) times the employee's straight time hourly rate. - C. Overtime-eligible employees shall receive monetary payment as compensation for overtime worked; however, at the employee's request, compensatory time off at one and one-half (1-1/2) times the overtime hours worked may be granted in lieu of monetary payment. - D. Compensation paid to an employee for accrued compensatory time shall be paid at the regular rate earned by the employee at the time the employee receives such payment.
-Upon termination of employment, an employee will be paid for any unused compensatory time in accordance with the Fair Labor Standards Act. - E. Use of accrued compensatory time shall be approved by the employing official with consideration being given to the work requirements of the department and the wishes of the employee.
-Compensatory time off may be scheduled by the employing official during the final sixty (60) days of a biennium. - F. Compensatory time must be used or paid for by June 30th of each fiscal year.
+Overtime work must be requested by the employee and pre-approved by the Employer prior to working overtime. - B. Overtime worked by nonexempt employees shall be compensated at a rate of one and one-half (1-1/2) times the employee's regular rate of pay. - C. Overtime-eligible employees shall receive monetary payment as compensation for overtime worked; however, at the employee's request, compensatory time off at one and one-half (1-1/2) times the overtime hours worked may be granted in lieu of monetary payment.

+- D. Compensation paid to an employee for accrued compensatory time shall be paid at the hourly rate earned by the employee at the time the employee receives such payment.
+Upon termination of employment, an employee will be paid for any unused compensatory time in accordance with the Fair Labor Standards Act. - E. Use of earned compensatory time shall be approved by the employing official with consideration being given to the work requirements of the department and the wishes of the employee.
+Compensatory time off may be scheduled by the employing official during the final sixty (60) days of a biennium. - F. Compensatory time must be used or paid for by June 30th each year.
 The employee's unused compensatory time balance will be cashed out every June 30th or when the employee leaves University employment for any reason.
 The employee's compensatory time balance may also be cashed out when the employee: - 1.
 Transfers within their department to a position with different funding sources, or - 2.
 Transfers to a position in another department.

-ARTICLE 12: PROFESSIONAL DEVELOPMENT
+ARTICLE 12 - PROFESSIONAL DEVELOPMENT